-Dr. Jenson has worked professionally with Special Olympics Utah and other organizations, advocating with people with disabilities.
+Dr. Jenson has worked professionally with Special Olympics Utah and other organizations, advocating for disabled people.
 Her work also includes narratives around religious feminism and the American environmental movement.
-She is also a member of the executive board of Ordain Women, working to bring gender equality in the Church of Jesus Christ of Latter-day Saints.
+She is also a member of the executive board of Ordain Women, working to bring gender equality to the Church of Jesus Christ of Latter-day Saints.

 REV. MARIAN EDMONDS ALLEN

-Kerry Jackson has worked in radio for over 30 years, including as a host of X96’s popular “Radio From Hell” and the “Geek Show Podcast.”
-He is also a cancer survivor and a long established and well respected “geek” in the community.
+Kerry Jackson has worked in radio for over 30 years, including hosting X96’s popular “Radio From Hell” and the “Geek Show Podcast.”
+He is also a cancer survivor and a long-established and well-respected “geek” in the community.

 Rachel Burt, a certified Professional in Human Resources (PHR) and SHRM

-Certified Professional (SHRM-CP), has more than 15 years of experience in Human Resources with particular experience in sexual discrimination and harassment issues as well as sensitivity in business and employment relations.
+Certified Professional (SHRM-CP), has more than 15 years of experience in Human Resources with particular experience in sexual discrimination and harassment issues and sensitivity in business and employment relations.
 In addition to her other efforts related to these issues, she has recently been involved in conducting and leading sensitivity training sessions for FanX.